marcelamejiao/Whatsupplier/README.md

 ## **Testing with Stripe**

-When testing the payment system (Stripe) please use one of the credit cards found here: [https://stripe.com/docs/testing?numbers-or-method-or-token=card-numbers#visa](https://stripe.com/docs/testing?numbers-or-method-or-token=card-numbers#visa)
+When testing the payment system (Stripe) please use one of the credit cards found [here.](https://stripe.com/docs/testing?numbers-or-method-or-token=card-numbers#visa)

 ## **Deployed link**